MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/more.md

 ---
 title: more
-description: Reference topic for the more command, which displays one screen of output at a time. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the more command, which displays one screen of output at a time. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article